-The Editors of this journal enforce a rigorous peer-review process together with strict ethical policies and standards to guarantee to add high-quality scientific works to the field of scholarly publication.
+The editors of this journal enforce a rigorous peer-review process together with strict ethical policies and standards to guarantee to add high-quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, image manipulation, inappropriate authorship credit, and the like, do arise.
-The Editors of Journal of Translational Genetics and Genomics take such publishing ethics issues very seriously and are trained to proceed in such cases with zero tolerance policy.
+The editors of Mini-invasive Surgery take such publishing ethics issues very seriously and are trained to proceed in such cases with zero tolerance policy.

-Authors wishing to publish their papers in Journal of Translational Genetics and Genomics must abide to the following:
+Authors wishing to publish their papers in Mini-invasive Surgery must abide to the following:

-- The author(s) must disclose any possibility of a conflict of interest in the paper prior to submission. - The authors should declare that there is no academic misconduct in their manuscript in the cover letter. - Authors should accurately present their research findings and include an objective discussion of the significance of their findings. - Data and methods used in the research need to be presented in sufficient detail in the manuscript so that other researchers can replicate the work. - Authors should provide raw data if referees and the Editors of the journal request. - Simultaneous submission of manuscripts to more than one journal is not tolerated. - Republishing content that is not novel is not tolerated (for example, an English translation of a paper that is already published in another language will not be accepted). - The manuscript should not contain any information that has already been published.
+- The author(s) must disclose any possibility of a conflict of interest in the paper prior to submission. - The authors should declare that there is no academic misconduct in their manuscript in the cover letter. - Authors should accurately present their research findings and include an objective discussion of the significance of their findings. - Data and methods used in the research need to be presented in sufficient detail in the manuscript so that other researchers can replicate the work. - Authors should provide raw data if referees and the editors of the journal request. - Simultaneous submission of manuscripts to more than one journal is not tolerated. - Republishing content that is not novel is not tolerated (for example, an English translation of a paper that is already published in another language will not be accepted). - The manuscript should not contain any information that has already been published.
 If you include already published figures or images, please get the necessary permission from the copyright holder to publish under the CC-BY license. - Plagiarism, data fabrication and image manipulation are not tolerated. - Plagiarism is not acceptable in OAE journals.